sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 If the category-list is `none`, none category is suppressed and all the categories will be notified for `severity`.

 If the category-list is `all`, all the categories are suppressed and none category will be notified for `severity`.

+The namespace is an option for multi ASIC platforms only.

 The ASIC/SDK health events whose `category` is in `category-list` with the `severity` will not be reported by the vendor SAI once the corresponding SAI attributes are set.
 But the events that were reported after the command is executed but before the SAI attributes are set will be handled by orchagent and pushed into `STATE_DB.ASIC_SDK_HEALTH_EVENT_TABLE` as usual.